kasiaknapowska/shop-app/README.md

 I created the application after 7 months of learning programming (from HTML5, CSS, SCSS to JavaScript and ReactJS) on the basis of my own UX/UI project idea.

 ## NOTE!
-This app has a security vulnerability according to no authentication provided to sign in & log in forms yet.
+This app has a security vulnerability according to sign in & log in authentication not implemented yet.
-For registration use fake personal data only.
+For registration purposes use fake personal data only.
 For overview and testing You can use email: test@gmail.com & password: testshopapp

 ## App sections